 - Rockwool is a lightweight substrate, making it easy to work with and transport.

-- Rockwool is a sustainable, natural rock mineral that can be recycled.
+- Rockwool is a natural rock mineral that can be reused and recycled.

 - Rockwool provides a rock-solid start to your seeds because it germinates faster than soil.
 It will not decompose or break down over time like other hydroponic media such as coco coir.